KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 3B experiments disproved the pure precision hypothesis: bf16 = fp32 (3× confirmed), and precision transition with continuous lr has zero effect.

-### Revised Hypothesis: ~~CPU-Anchored Warm Restart~~ — Suspended
+### Revised Hypothesis: ~~CPU-Anchored Warm Restart~~ — Disproved

-> ⚠️ **The CPU-Anchored SGDR hypothesis has been suspended** due to unresolved
+> ⚠️ **The CPU-Anchored SGDR hypothesis has been disproved.** 7B direct evidence
-> batch confounds.
-The 7B "evidence" for CPU determinism was confounded with
+> shows A (GPU bf16, batch 2×4) = C/G (CPU fp32, batch 2×4) at Δ ≤ 0.005.
-> micro-batch size (2×4 vs 1×8).
-3B experiments with controlled batch showed
+> CPU determinism provides zero benefit.
+The original "0.82% divergence" was
-> CPU = GPU in all conditions tested.
+> entirely caused by micro-batch mismatch (F: batch 1×8 vs C/G: batch 2×4).

 The lr discontinuity we thought was a flaw was actually implementing **SGDR (Warm Restarts)** — a proven technique for improving generalization (Loshchilov & Hutter, 2017).